Famous 1880s New York World reporter takes charge of Iron Clad Manufacturing Company.

 Portrait of Elizabeth J. Cochran in January 1890.

-Writing under the pen name Nellie Bly (a character in a popular song of the time), her numerous exposés and adventures would capture the public’s imagination and make her a world famous woman journalist.
+Writing under the pen name Nellie Bly (a character in a popular song of the time), her numerous exposés and adventures would capture the public’s imagination and make her a world-famous woman journalist.

 In 1889, the New York World sent the 25-year-old Bly on a steamboat trip around the world to mimic Phileas Fogg in Jules Verne’s Around the World in Eighty Days.
 After a 72-day journey, she returned to New York to write a popular book.

-Woman in Steel Business
+Woman of Steel

 In America’s oilfields, traditional wooden barrels had always been problematic for shipping oil.
 Despite the introduction of pipelines and railroad tank cars, there remained the need for manageable-sized, durable, leak-proof barrels (see History of the 42-Gallon Oil Barrel).